+The site is that of the old council depot.
 The land in front of it will continue to be used by DGP including raised beds for our demonstration potager and cut flower beds, the olive bed, the poppy bed and the herb boat.
-Until we can grow and shelter plants in the new greenhouse we are able to use a tunnel in a local nursery – for which we are very grateful.
 The vine has been preserved outdoors, supported by a trellis along the hedge.

-The old greenhouse had to be demolished in early 2013 as it was unsafe.
+The old greenhouse had to be demolished in early 2013 as the site was needed for a car park.
 For the past 10 years it had been used by Dartmouth in Bloom.
 We used a temporary greenhouse of scaffolding and plastic sheeting to raise lots of plants in 2013, and to store plants over the winter.

 The Dartmouth Greenhouse was built in 1905 on the riverfront as part of the original layout of Royal Avenue Gardens, shortly after the area known as the ‘Newground’ was reclaimed and turfed.
 It can be seen on the old postcard above, along the front to the right of the moored paddle steamer.